AudioKit/AudioKit/README.md

 AudioKit was created by [Aurelius Prochazka](https://github.com/aure) who is your life line if you need help!
 [Matthew Fecher](https://github.com/swiftcodex) manages all of AudioKit's web sites and [Stephane Peter](https://github.com/megastep) is Aure's co-admin and manages AudioKit's releases.

-But, there are many more import people in our family:
+But, there are many other important people in our family:

 | Group | Description |
 |-------|-------------|